Skip to Content

 • Migrations apply in filename order (0001_…, 0002_…).

-• Each applied file is recorded in a schema_migrations table (filename + SHA-256 checksum).
+• Each applied file is recorded in a tracking table (filename + SHA-256 checksum).
+The API uses api_schema_migrations — distinct from the assistant’s schema_migrations, because both runners share the IBA schema and each one’s checksum guard expects every recorded filename to exist in its own migrations dir.
 Already-applied files are skipped on the next run, so the runner is safe to run on every deploy.

 • If a previously-applied file is edited, the checksum no longer matches and the runner aborts — you can’t silently rewrite history.
 To change something, write a new migration.